 Our Piano Program provides opportunities for Students to build on skills from the age of 6 through University Music preparation and Adulthood.

-Post-dated cheques are collected upon registration in order to secure a lesson time.
+Payment is collected upon registration in order to secure a lesson time.
 Parents will be notified of the term dates prior to the first lesson.
 There are no make-up lessons for missed group classes.

-There are 3 Sessions of 12 group lessons from September to June.
-6 students per class.
+Group: maximum 6 students per class.
 Includes Off-Bench-Activities such as playing xylophones, djembe drumming, balls, and trampoline.

-There are 3 Sessions of 12 Trio lessons from September to June.
-3 students per class.
+Trio: 3 students per class.
 Includes Off-Bench-Activities such as ipads, playing percussion, xylophones, drumming, balls, and trampoline.

 There are no lessons on Labour Day Monday, Thanksgiving Day Monday, October 31st Halloween, Winter Break, Family Day Monday, Spring/March Break, Good Friday, Easter Monday, Victoria Day Monday.